 Unlike Muhammad bin Tughlaq, Firoz Shah was indiscriminately benevolent and lenient as a ruler.
 He refused to re- conquer provinces that had broken away from Muhammad’s annexation.
 He stopped all kinds of harsh punishments such as cutting off hands and lowered the land taxes that Muhammad had raised.

 Firoz Shah Tughlaq sought advice from the Ulemas and ruled as per the Shariat.
 He imposed a number of taxes like the Kharaj, Zakat, Kham and Jaziya, which was levied on the non- Muslim subjects, particularly the Hindus.
 He also imposed irrigation tax after getting it sanctioned from the Ulema.

-Firoz abolished nearly twenty four taxes which were, certainly, burdensome to the people.
-He abolished a number of internal trade taxes which resulted in reduction of prices of goods and enhancement of trade.
-He also adopted measures for improvement of quality of cultivation and better crops.
-The measures of Firoz were successful and resulted in the growing prosperity of both the subjects and the state.
+Firoz Shah paid attention towards the internal affairs of his state and put forth the domestic policies for the betterment of the people and state.
+He abolished nearly 24 taxes which were, certainly, burdensome to the people.
+He also abolished a number of internal trade taxes which resulted in reduction of prices of goods and enhancement of trade.
+He adopted measures for improvement of quality of cultivation and better crops.
+The measures he adopted were successful and resulted in the growing prosperity of both the subjects and the state.